When the review code for WRC 10 arrived in my inbox, I was well excited.

 It does.
 It includes 19 classic rallies in History Mode and a bunch of the really classic stages that cover the globe from Greece to Las Vegas.

 It is a very well thought out addition.
-It’s the small details — like having spectators standing right of the verge of the road when these beauties from the ’80s and ’90s literally come flying over a jump and then immediately handbrake turn through a hairpin corner, flicking rocks, dust and debris into their faces as they rocket off down the track and do it all again — that make it fun.
+It’s the small details — like having spectators standing right of the verge of the road when these beauties from the ’80s and ’90s literally come flying over a jump and then immediately handbrake turn through a hairpin corner, flicking rocks, dust and debris into their faces as they rocket off down the track and do it all again — that makes it fun.

 Seeing the cars from that era in all their digital glory is a real rush.
 They are all there, everything from the iconic Toyota Celica to the Lancia’s, both the Delta and the Integrale, the all-conquering Audi Quattro to the beautiful Renault Alpine A110.
 These are cars that somehow dominated the WRC.
 But if you bought one in real life, they would probably fall apart after four weeks of regular road use.